The stages of the texas medical boards enforcement process

 Investigations

 If the TBM determines that a violation of the Medical Practices Act might have occurred, then the case is classified as “Jurisdictional, Filed” and the formal investigation process begins.
 At this stage the licensee (called the “respondent”) will be notified of the complaint and will be asked to provide additional information.
-At this stage of the complaint, we highly recommend that you hire an experienced medical board defense attorney.
+At this stage of the complaint, we highly recommend that you hire an experienced medical board defense lawyer.
 Your initial responses to the allegations are critical to the ultimate outcome of the case.

 If Standard of Care/Treatment Violations Are at Issue